NotGTAV

-NotTheNameWeWanted (formerly known as NotGTAV) is a casual video game developed and published by NotGames.
+NotGTAV (later known as NotTheNameWeWanted) was a casual video game developed and published by NotGames.
 Parodying Grand Theft Auto V in a Snake manner, all profits gained from sales of the game are donated to the Peer Productions charity.
-The game was released for Microsoft Windows, iOS and Android in 2014, while ports for OS X and Linux followed in 2015.
+The game was released for Microsoft Windows, iOS, and Android in 2014.
+Ports for OS X and Linux followed in 2015.
+The game was removed for sale in 2022.

 Gameplay

-NotGames describes NotTheNameWeWanted as a "ruthless Snake-like parody" of Rockstar Games' 2013 hit title, Grand Theft Auto V, despite not sharing any aspects with the game; NotGTAV uses a top-down view model, in contrast to Grand Theft Auto V's third-person view, is set in the United Kingdom, rather than the United States, and employs hand-drawn 2D sprites, rather than a fully 3D environment.
+NotGames described NotGTAV as a "ruthless Snake-like parody" of Rockstar Games' 2013 hit title, Grand Theft Auto V, despite not sharing any aspects with the game; NotGTAV uses a top-down view model, in contrast to Grand Theft Auto V's third-person view, is set in the United Kingdom, rather than the United States, and employs hand-drawn 2D sprites, rather than a fully 3D environment.

 Release

 NotGTAV was initially released for Microsoft Windows on 4 April 2014.
 On 2 July 2015, after a successful Steam Greenlight campaign, NotGames released NotGTAV onto Steam, alongside ports for OS X and Linux, however, the game disappeared again just a week later after, due to Valve allegedly receiving a DMCA takedown notice from Rockstar Games.
 The game was restored to Steam within 24 hours, after the notice was being treated as a false complainant.

-As of 21 April 2018, the game was rebranded to NotTheNameWeWanted.
+As of 21 April 2018, NotGTAV was rebranded to NotTheNameWeWanted for undisclosed reasons, implied to be on the advice of legal counsel.

+On 17 October 2022, the game was retired and removed for sale on Steam.
+Existing owners could still install and play the game.